 - If we fail to deal with your complaint to your satisfaction you should then refer your complaint to the Legal Ombudsman.

 - The Legal Ombudsman asks that you go to him as soon as you can; and in any event you must contact him with your complaint within 6 months of the date of our written response.
 There are circumstances where the Legal Ombudsman can receive complaints up to six years from the act/omission complained of, or three years from when the complainant should reasonably have known there was cause for complaint.
 He can be contacted in the following ways:-

-- The Legal Ombudsman will assess your complaint and either deal with it himself or, if in his view it involves possible issues of professional misconduct, he will refer it to the Bar Standards Board to deal with.
+- The services of the Legal Ombudsman are free for consumers.
+The Legal Ombudsman will assess your complaint and either deal with it himself or, if in his view it involves possible issues of professional misconduct, he will refer it to the Bar Standards Board to deal with.
 If he does refer it to the Bar Standards Board, both he and the Bar Standards Board will contact you to confirm this. (“Professional misconduct” is when a barrister has breached the Code of Conduct for barristers, for instance by misleading the court or by acting dishonestly.
 You can find out more about the Code of Conduct on the website www.barstandardsboard.org.uk).

 If you require any of the information relating to complaints in an alternative format, please contact the clerks on 0113 2456633 or [email protected].